Silvio Berlusconi

-Berlusconi is the controlling shareholder of Mediaset and owned the Italian football club A.C.
-Milan from 1986 to 2017.
-He is nicknamed Il Cavaliere (The Knight) for his Order of Merit for Labour; he voluntarily resigned from this order in March 2014.
-In 2018, Forbes ranked him as the 190th richest man in the world with a net worth of US$8 billion.
-In 2009, Forbes ranked him 12th in the list of the World's Most Powerful People due to his domination of Italian politics throughout more than twenty years at the head of the centre-right coalition.
+Berlusconi rose into the financial elite of Italy in the late 1960s.
+He was the controlling shareholder of Mediaset and owned the Italian football club AC Milan from 1986 to 2017.
+He was nicknamed Il Cavaliere ('The Knight') for his Order of Merit for Labour; he voluntarily resigned from this order in March 2014.
+In 2009, Forbes ranked him 12th in the list of the World's Most Powerful People due to his domination of Italian politics throughout more than fifteen years at the head of the centre-right coalition.